Design practice that helps not harms

 Jax Wechsler, as part of her human-centred design practice, often conducts research with people who have lived experience of trauma.
 She strongly felt that she needed to become more trauma informed in her design practice and is completing a Certificate in Trauma Informed Care holding the question; ‘How might I make my Design Research practice more trauma informed’, so that she can conduct her Design Research, Service Design and Co-design practice in a way that helps not harms.

 In this class you will learn about the five guiding principles of trauma informed practice; safety, choice, collaboration, trustworthiness and empowerment and learn how to apply them within design contexts.
 You will learn some mindsets and practices you can apply within your own practice when working with people who may have experienced trauma.
 Together we will co-create a Trauma Informed Design Research Charter and reflect upon how we can make our practice more trauma-informed.
 Join the conversation!

-This is being offered at two times:
+This workshop is also being offered to teams.

 About Jax Wechsler

 Jax Wechsler is a strategic designer and change maker based in Sydney Australia.
 She has 15 years design related experience and is passionate about systems change and enabling better futures for people and the planet.
 Jax has a Masters by Research in Design (UTS) and her academic research explores the enabling and mediatory roles of design artefacts for organisational transformation.